Mr-Neytan/EduLink/README.md

 <code>{"name":"/Subject Name", "description":"/Description", "picture":"/thumbnail","links":[{"site": "name of website", "hyperlink": "link to website"}]}</code>

 ## Future Improvements
+In future updates, it would be nice to add a submission bin for learning materials and resources.
+However, that might require money for storage and other interactive features.

 ## Challenges
 The biggest challenge was learning how to implement the features in React.
 This is my first project using this tech stack so there was a lot of spontaneous learning.
 I am most proud of the apps ability to render multiple boxes from one list.